stephbuon/faha-2022/README.md

 (enter description)

 ## First Time Set Up
 For this course we will be using the latest version "Anaconda"--a distribution of the Python programming langauge with pre-configured settings designed for text mining, data analytics, and more!

-- Install [Anaconda](https://www.anaconda.com/products/distribution#macos) (it may take a couple minutes to download Anaconda).
+Download Anaconda [here](https://www.anaconda.com/products/distribution#macos).
+Anaconda is pretty large, so it may take a couple minutes to download.

 ## Code
 To access the Notebooks, "clone" (i.e. "download") the repository onto your computer.